Friday Football Fever Game of the Week: Mulvane vs. Andale

-For our Friday Football Fever Game of the Week, we let you at home decide who you wanted showcased for the first week of the season.
+For our Friday Football Fever Game of the Week, KSN let you at home decide who you wanted showcased for the first week of the season.

 With a total of 614 votes, it was Mulvane vs. Andale that won with 53% of the vote.